cabbruzzese/hrpg/README.md

 In addition, there are new spells that the Blasphemer learns when leveling, usable like items or through hot keys.

 ### Heathen Melee Weapons
-The Heathen's aresenal has been replaced by melee weapons weaker alternative ranged attacks.
+The Heathen's arsenal has been replaced by melee weapons weaker alternative ranged attacks.
 The ranged attacks are weaker and use ammo.

  - Warhammer
  - War Axe